 It’s going to be a slightly different looking summer for sure.
 We don’t know what disruptions may lie ahead, there is still some ambiguity on what is open.
 And of course there is the looming question on how comfortable we feel out and about.
 Especially considering the number of people we’ll see at the places we want to visit.

 So we’ve tried to come up with some varied ideas on things you can do this summer; your summer bucket list if you will.
 We think these activities, whether you’re a couple or a family (with young or older children) will be enjoyed by all.
 We’d love to see your adventures so let us know what you get up to on social or in the comments below.

 1. Visit a historical landmark/site/place

 Be a part of something huge!
 Take Stonehenge for example- it’s defined as prehistoric, protected as a World Heritage Site (recognised internationally as important and deserving special protection), dates back over 5,000 years, considered, by some, a Wonder of the World.
 This is a site of huge significance and historical heritage of great importance.
 By visiting such a site, your enriching your knowledge of our culture, heritage and experiencing something so phenomenal and architecturally awe-inspiring.

-2. Head to a Lido
+2. Head to a lido or open air pool

 Image provided by Nick on Flickr

 Some pools are starting to open up again and outdoor pools are especially perfect for those particularly hot summer days.
 Things are looking a little different when it comes to visiting your local pool, with many sites operating a booking-only system.
 Find you local lido and outdoor pools with Poolfinder and then look to your local centres website for their COVID policies and information.

 When you head to the lido make sure you take plenty of sunscreen and apply each time you get out of the pool, wear a hat to to avoid sunstroke, especially if you don’t plan on doing any deep sea diving, and drink plenty of fluids.